console-helpers/svn-buddy/README.md

 * `--merges` - Show merge revisions only
 * `--no-merges` - Hide merge revisions
 * `--merged` - Shows only revisions, that were merged at least once
-* `--not-merged` - Print only not merged revisions
+* `--not-merged` - Shows only revisions, that were not merged
 * `--merged-by=MERGED-BY` - Show revisions merged by list of revision(-s) and/or revision range(-s)
 * `--action=ACTION` - Show revisions, whose paths were affected by specified action, e.g. `A`, `M`, `R`, `D`
 * `--kind=KIND` - Show revisions, whose paths match specified kind, e.g. `dir` or `file`